hoothin/RustClock/README.md

 ![example](pic.png)
 # Config
-Edit the cong.ini with rust_clock.
+Edit the conf.ini with rust_clock.
 + time
 The time when rust clock will popup, set by `hour:minute:second`.
 Split multi-time by `,`.
 ``` ini